 With unfinished hems, these riding pants can be adjusted to your inseam length and boot style.
 At the same time, a timeless five-pocket silhouette provides a greater degree of versatility.

-A slim fit and accents like skull rivets give these PU faux leather pants unmistakable rock star character.
+A slim fit and accents like skull rivets give these PU faux leather pants an unmistakable rock star character.